the-mikedavis/ros/README.md

 # ROS - Elixir

-> Caution: this repo is still under development.
-I don't yet have
+> Caution: I don't really work no this repo any more as I don't have a robot
+> running ROS these days.
+There are outstanding needs for
 > solutions for interoperability with `rosrun` or `roslaunch`.
 Please use only
 > for development purposes and curiosity only.
+Forks welcome :)

 ROS Elixir is fully compatible with the regular way of making publishers, subscribers, services, and service proxies.
 You can do so like so: